 - Returning Student Services Fund

-3. Click "Sign in With Your Network ID."
-You may be prompted to sign in using your IU credentials.
+4. Click "Sign in With Your Network ID."

-4. Complete all questions on the "General Application," then click "Finish and Submit."
+5. Complete all questions on the "General Application," then click "Finish and Submit."
 This should be completed before applying for the Students in Transition scholarships.
 Please ensure that you answer all questions thoroughly.
+Incomplete scholarship applications will not be reviewed.